Cancer screening from the learning disability and autism hub

 You can find out more about breast screening.

-There is an easy read guide about breast screening and a Beyond Words have created an an easy guide about breast screening and bowel screening.
+There is an easy read guide about breast screening and a Beyond Words have created an easy read guide about breast screening and bowel screening.

 Macmillan Cancer Support has an easy read booklet about breast care for women.